 Technology increasingly separates the developed and developing world; failure to keep up would severely limit our future growth potential.
 Our leaders must accept this and work with the private sector to integrate the latest technology with our aging infrastructure across all industries.

-Bahamians are embracing telecommunications technology with vigor.
-The recent Samsung Galaxy S III launch prompted a line of eager consumers in front of BTC’s Bay Street store at 6 a.m.
+Bahamians are embracing telecommunication technology with vigor.
+The Samsung Galaxy S III launched over the weekend prompted a line of eager consumers in front of BTC’s Bay Street store at 6 a.m.
 Armed with Blackberrys, Androids, iPhones, the new Galaxy S III, and other smartphones, Bahamians expect and demand access to the same level of service they find in the United States and Europe.

 The smartphone is revolutionary and its power to integrate phone, data and location services has yet to be fully recognized here.
 But the revolution will come.
 And those unable to adapt will be left fighting for business in a digital world.